Code of Conduct

 Play Nice

-• Don’t harass other attendees, staff or vendors.
+• Don’t harass other attendees, volunteers, or vendors.

-• Respect everyone's physical, social boundaries and their personal property.
+• Respect everyone's physical and social boundaries and their personal property.

 • No stealing, cheating, trolling, or griefing.